Tools

 Upload Files

-rdc sync upload -m server-1 -r my-app --local ./src --remote /app/src
+rdc repo sync upload -m server-1 -r my-app --local ./src --remote /app/src

 Download Files

-rdc sync download -m server-1 -r my-app --remote /app/data --local ./data
+rdc repo sync download -m server-1 -r my-app --remote /app/data --local ./data

 Check Sync Status

-rdc sync status -m server-1 -r my-app
+rdc repo sync status -m server-1 -r my-app

 Options